ashenBlade/postgres-dev-helper/docs/config_file.md

 }
 ```

-### Custom typedef file
+### Custom `typedefs.list` files

-typedef file is required for correct `pg_bsd_indent` work.
+`typedefs.list` file is required for correct `pg_bsd_indent` work.
 It contains list of types that treated by formatter differently.
-Usually, it does not change, but sometimes you may want to change it manually.
-I.e. when creating new patches or testing new features.
+Usually, it does not change, but sometimes you may want to change it manually. i.e. when creating new patches or writing contribs with `typedef` types.

-By default, extension manages to create this file and cache for later you (optimization).
-But when this file should be changed it is not very handy to edit global file.
-So this setting is created for such cases - you just create own copy of typedefs file, edit it and use for specific workspace.
+Extension creates it's own copy of `typedefs.list` in `.vscode` directory (`.vscode/pg-hacker-helper.typedefs.list`):

+1. Take builtin `src/tools/pgindent/typedefs.list` file
+2. Add all custom `typedefs.list` files from `typedefs` setting
+3. Store into `.vscode/pg-hacker-helper.typedefs.list` file

+After that this file will be used for all formattings.

+> If `pg_bsd_indent` is not available extension will try to build it.
+> For this `pg_config` is required, but if it is missing, then extension will ask you to enter path to it manually.

-Path to this file can be in 2 forms:
+`typedefs` setting can be either plain string or array of strings - each string is a path which can be in 2 forms:

 - Absolute - specified file is used
 - Relative - file with base folder as [postgresql-hacker-helper.srcPath](../README.md#extension-settings) is used